Overview

 Helpful for: Hosts who have used some form of real-time captioning and/or whose content is to be made available to individuals after the meeting/webinar has ended, such as:

-If audio transcription for cloud recordings is not already enabled, learn how to enable it on your U-M Zoom account.
+If audio transcription for cloud recordings is not already enabled, learn how to enable it for your U-M Zoom account.

-Refer to Zoom Support to learn more about managing, editing, and sharing audio transcripts, as well as steps on displaying transcripts as closed captions on cloud recordings.
+Refer to Zoom Support to learn more about audio transcription for cloud recordings.